Lumberscout/Documents/whitepaper.md

 **Summary of What We Are Developing**

 Lumberscout will use decentralized technologies to radically change the forest products sector; providing a safe platform for industrial producers, industrial consumers and industrial lenders to conduct business.
 Lumberscout’s implementation of distributed ledgers, commodity certifications, supply chain verification and efficient sales architecture will fundamentally change how forest products are financed, traded and certified.
 By harnessing disruptive technologies and establishing verification and governance frameworks, Lumberscout makes trustless, meritocratic consensus mechanisms possible on a global scale.
-The first steps towards these ends started with the creation of the Lumberscout smartphone app.
+The first steps towards these ends started with the Lumberscout prototype.
 Integrations of the functionalities outlined in the white paper will be built into subsequent version releases.

 **Market Size**